-At Phantom Canyon Reserve, students were led on a 2-mile nature hike by CNHP’s Director Dave Anderson and botanist Susan Panjabi, as well as CSU student Hunter Geist-Sanchez, a senior majoring in Ecosystem Science and Sustainability in the Warner College of Natural Resources, who lives at Phantom Canyon full time in summer 2022 through funding by the Tate Endowment Fund.
+At Phantom Canyon Preserve, students were led on a 2-mile nature hike by CNHP’s Director Dave Anderson and botanist Susan Panjabi, as well as CSU student Hunter Geist-Sanchez, a senior majoring in Ecosystem Science and Sustainability in the Warner College of Natural Resources, who lives at Phantom Canyon full time in summer 2022 through funding by the Tate Endowment Fund.

 The hike is part of CNHP’s mission to inform people about Colorado’s biodiversity, said Dave Anderson, CNHP director.
 “It is critical for people to understand the wealth we have in Colorado that comes from a healthy, biodiverse environment, and the best way for people to appreciate that is for them to experience it themselves.”

 A hike accompanied by trained staff also conveys the value of conservation, Anderson said, and working with the Summer Honor’s Institute population allows CNHP to extend CSU’s Land Grant Mission.

 “We need to cultivate the next generation of the Earth’s stewards to take care of our planet after we’re gone.”
 Anderson said.
 “Having a sustainable future depends on our success in instilling the value of nature in youth and in training them as thinkers and leaders.”

 Phantom Canyon—one of the last last roadless canyons on the Front Range— is a 1,120-acre nature reserve that has been protected by The Nature Conservancy since 1987 and the ecosystem supports 200 native plant and 100 native bird species as well as black bears, mountain lions and bobcats.